zuplo/docs/docs/articles/use-openapi-extension-data.md

 }
 ```

-This example uses the Typescript generic `{ "x-my-custom-config": number }` to
+This example uses the Typescript `any` object.
+However if you want custom types
-add code completion and type safety, but you can also just use
+you can `context.route.raw<{ "x-my-custom-config": number }>()` to add code
-`context.route.raw<any>()` to simplify thing.
+completion and type safety.